data-science-tsb/notes-database/README.md

 A columnar key-value store.
 A "row" is actually a sequence of actual rows sharing the same ID.
 Good for sparse data since unpopulated columns are not occupying space.

 ## Google Bigtable
-HBase service for Google Cloud
+HBase service for Google Cloud.
+No other column is indexed aside from the row key, so choose wisely.

 ## Accumulo
 Another BigTable implementation.
 Sparse, distributed, sorted, and multi-dimensional map.